magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 conditionality, he contemplated in accordance with nature: ‘Due to this cause there is birth, due to birth there is death, and all this movement of coming and going.’
-So the Buddha took up these themes for contemplation in order to understand the truth about the five ().
+So the Buddha took up these themes for contemplation in order to understand the truth about the five (*khandhā*).
 Everything mental and physical, everything conceived and thought about, without exception, is conditioned.
 Once he knew this, he taught us to set it down.
 Once he knew this, he taught to abandon it all.
 He encouraged others to understand in accordance with this truth.
 If we don’t, we’ll suffer.
 We won’t be able to let go of these things.
 However, once we do see the truth of the matter, we’ll recognize how these things delude us.
 As the Buddha taught, ‘The mind has no substance, it’s not anything.’